Exploring the Impact of Large Language Models on Recommender Systems: An Extensive Review: LLMs in Recommender Systems

-This section explores how Language Models (LLMs) are utilized to enhance knowledge graphs within recommender systems, leveraging natural language understanding to enrich data representation and recommendation outcomes.\\ \textbf{KoLA}: Wang~\etal~\cite{wang2024enhancing} introduce the significance of incorporating knowledge graphs in recommender systems~, as indicated by the benchmark evaluation KoLA~\cite{yue2023llamarec}.
+This section explores how Language Models (LLMs) are utilized to enhance knowledge graphs within recommender systems, leveraging natural language understanding to enrich data representation and recommendation outcomes.\\ \textbf{KoLA}: Wang~\etal~\cite{wang2024enhancing} introduce the significance of incorporating knowledge graphs in recommender systems, as indicated by the benchmark evaluation KoLA~\cite{yue2023llamarec}.
 Knowledge graphs enhance recommendation explainability, with embedding-based, path-based, and unified methods improving recommendation quality.
 Challenges in dataset sparsity, especially in private domains, are noted, and LLMs like symbolic-kg help address data scarcity, though issues like the phantom problem and common sense limitations must be tackled for optimal recommender system performance\\ \textbf{KAR}: Xi~\etal~\cite{xi2023openworld} introduce KAR, the Open-World Knowledge Augmented Recommendation Framework with LLM.
 KAR extracts reasoning knowledge on user preferences and factual knowledge on items from LLMs using factorization prompting.
 The resulting knowledge is transformed into augmented vectors using a hybrid-expert adaptor, enhancing the performance of any recommendation model.
-Efficient inference is ensured by preprocessing and prestoring LLM knowledge.\\ \textbf{LLMRG}: Wang~\etal~\cite{wang2024enhancing} introduce LLM Reasoning Graphs (LLMRG) \cite{wang2024enhancing}, utilizing LLMs to create personalized reasoning graphs for robust and interpretable recommender systems.
-It connects user profiles and behavioral sequences, incorporating chained graph reasoning, divergent extension, self-verification, and knowledge base self-improvement.
+Efficient inference is ensured by preprocessing and prestoring LLM knowledge.\\ \textbf{LLMRG}: LLM Reasoning Graphs (LLMRG) by Wang~\etal~\cite{wang2024enhancing} utilize LLMs to create personalized reasoning graphs for robust and interpretable recommender systems.
+LLMRG connects user profiles and behavioral sequences, incorporating chained graph reasoning, divergent extension, self-verification, and self-improvement of knowledge bases.
 LLMRG enhances recommendations without extra user or item information, offering adaptive reasoning for a comprehensive understanding of user preferences and behaviors.